JamieDoe/Dissertation/Documentation/initialPlan.md

   * To create the interface.
 * CSS
   * To style the interface.
-* SQL
-  * To store user data and files for the website.
 * Auth0 Authentication
   * To allow secure account creation and login pages.
 * Web server Hosting
-  * USed to host the web-app to the public to use for testing.
+  * Used to host the web-app to the public to use for testing.

 ### 1.4 Planning